Things You Can Do If You have Spectrum Digital Receiver

 - Scientific Atlanta

-- Connect the receiver to your TV using either the HDMI cable or the coaxial cable.
-For best results use the HDMI cable.
+- Connect your Spectrum cable box to your TV using either the HDMI cable.
+For best results use the HDMI.
 However, if your TV isn’t HDMI compatible, the coaxial cable will still work.

-- If you use a coaxial cable, you will need to connect one end to your digital receiver and the other end to a cable outlet.
+- If you use a coaxial cable, you will need to connect one end to your Spectrum Cable Box and the other end to a cable outlet.

 - If you use an HDMI cable, you will need to connect one end to the receiver and the other end to your TV.